PHY: Physics and Engineering

 This course draws on concepts and tools from physics, biology, and chemistry to understand how energy is transformed into order in living systems.
 This will require students to consider the roles evolution, polymer physics, and chemistry have played in shaping the machinery of life.
 This course is aimed at students from physics, biology, and chemistry who are interested in stretching themselves beyond disciplinary boundaries.

-Pre / Co requisites: PHY 205 requires prerequisites of PHY 130 or PHY 170, CHE 103, and one of MAT 143, MAT 145, or MAT 161; and a corequisite of PHY 140 or PHY 180.
+PHY 205 Prerequisite: Successful completion of PHY 130 or PHY 140; CHE 103; and one of MAT 143, MAT 145, or MAT 161, all with minimum grades of D-.
+Corequisite: PHY 140 or PHY 180.

-Gen Ed Attribute: Interdisciplinary Requirement, Speaking Emphasis.
+Gen Ed Attribute: Interdisciplinary Requirement, Speaking Emphasis

 PHY 240.
 Introduction to Modern Physics.
 3 Credits.